Pratyaksha369/HR-Data-Analysis/README.md

 ## Project Steps

 ### 1. Database and Table Creation
-Database: Create a MySQL database called projects_hr.
+a) Database: Create a MySQL database called projects_hr.

-Table: Create a table named hr based on the dataset's column headers.
+b) Table: Create a table named hr based on the dataset's column headers.

-Data Import: Import the HR Analytics dataset into the hr table.
+c) Data Import: Import the HR Analytics dataset into the hr table.

 ### 2. Data Cleaning and Transformation